This is a very interesting da quan

 It is a little difficult to see but the wings of the

-position and the tail feathers are at the seven
+tail feathers are at the seven o'clock position.

 The dragon is on the right with the tip of its mouth

-o'clock position and a dot representing its left eye
+at the twelve o'clock position and a dot representing

-position.
-Its left front claw is just above the
+left front claw is just above the square hole.

+The dragon's body curves down the right side of the

 hole.
-The dragon's body curves down the right

-is almost touching the upper tail feather of the
+Its tail is almost touching the upper tail

 The charm has a diameter of 25 mm and a weight